 “Three degree of freedom” means that the gyro is free to take any position in space.
 However, in particular the three degrees of freedom can be listed as :–

 - It should be able to rotate on its axis.
 As the name suggests, This axis is commonly referred as Spin axis.

 - It should be able to drift on the Vertical axis.

 - It should be able to tilt on the Horizontal axis.

-When we discuss about the basic properties of a Gyroscope, it should follow two foremost properties:
+When we discuss about the basic properties of a Gyro, it should follow two foremost properties:

 The property of ‘Rigidity in space’ defines that a highly spinning body always tends to maintain its initial direction until unless an external force is applied to it.

 The property of ‘Rule of Precision’ defines that when an external force is applied to a highly spinning body, it always tends to move 90 degree towards the direction of applied force.